peternielsen112/bigFoot/README.md

 ---
 ### To Run
-To run this program, either run the Octave GUI or run Octave from your command line, then run the command `game(100000)`.
-You may replace this number with the number of frames you wish the game to run; when this number of frames has been reached, the game will end.
+To run this program, either run the Octave GUI or run Octave from your command line, then run the command `game`.